 When my children were young, they loved hearing stories of young people who overcame adversity and achieved their hopes and dreams—like Terry Fox, Harriet Tubman, Johnny Appleseed.
 The story of Olympian Miacheal Phelps is just such a story.

-Marilyn Wedge is the author of Pills are not for Preschoolers: A Drug-Free Approach for Troubled Kids (W. W. Norton and Company, August 27, 2012) and a new book on ADHD in the United States and abroad forthcoming from Penguin/Avery: A Disease called Childhood.
+Marilyn Wedge is the author of Pills are not for Preschoolers: A Drug-Free Approach for Troubled Kids (W. W. Norton and Company, August 27, 2012) and a new book on ADHD in the United States and abroad published by Penguin/Avery: A Disease called Childhood: Why ADHD became an American Epidemic.